Our Review Process

 2. The magic of antioxidants

 Chlorogenic acid and neochlorogenic acid are the antioxidants present in prunes.
 They prevent oxidative stress and are beneficial in managing heart conditions and blood sugar levels.
 They promote healthy skin and hair as well.
 Antioxidants are even known to slow down signs of ageing.
+Also know about diabetes diet chart indian.

 3. Good for heart health